docker/docs/CONTRIBUTING.md

 ### Overall doc improvements

 Most commits will be made against the `master` branch.
-This include:
+This includes:

 - Conceptual and task-based information not specific to new features
 - Restructuring / rewriting